 We're here to convince you otherwise.
 Yes, there are sweet Rieslings out there, but that's a winemaking choice, not an inherent quality of the grape itself.
 In fact, wines made from Riesling span the full spectrum of sweetness, from the bone dry to the luscious.
 And, when you get past the argument over sweetness, Riesling has so much to offer.
 It's a wildly aromatic varietal, running from white flowers and stone fruits to lime zest and petrol.
 It also tends to make high acid wines, giving them a juicy, mouthwatering quality that surpasses most other varietal wines.

-So this week, on Wednesday, August 9, join us at the bar from 4pm to 6pm as we dig in and explore the many facets of Riesling!
+So on Wednesday, June 26, join us at the bar from 4pm to 7pm as we dig in and explore the many facets of Riesling!

 Tickets for our regular Wednesday tastings are $15, and the wines in the lineup are all 10% off during the tasting.